Crystal Gayle in Concert

 Crystal Gayle in Concert is an hour long live recording of Crystal Gayle's 1982 HBO TV special, filmed at Canada's Hamilton Place Theatre.
 Released numerous times on VHS video, White Star Records also issued it on DVD in 2005.
 Gayle was most famous in the 1970s and 1980s, for her string of Country-Pop crossover songs like "Don't It Make My Brown Eyes Blue" and "Half the Way".
-In this concert she sings live versions of some of her biggest hits, as well as some otherwise unreleased songs.
+In this concert, Gayle sang live versions of some of her most popular songs, as well as some unreleased songs.